catseye/SixtyPical/README.markdown

 ---------

 Some (OK, a lot) of the Haskell code is kind of gross and non-idiomatic.
-The parser, in particular, would not be described as "elegant".
+The parser, in particular, could not be described as "elegant".
 There could definitely be more higher-order functions defined and used.
 At the same time, I'm really not a fan of pointless style — I prefer it when things are written out explicitly and pedantically.
 Still, there are places where